Douglas Haig, 1st Earl Haig: Prelude to the Somme

-From 1 July to 18 November 1916, Haig directed the British portion of the Battle of the Somme.
-The French wanted Haig to persist with the offensive and insisted throughout the battle, even after the French went on the offensive at Verdun in October 1916.
-Although too much shrapnel was used in the initial bombardment for 1 July, Haig was not entirely to blame for this – as early as Jan 1915 Haig had been impressed by evidence of the effectiveness of high explosive shells and had demanded as many of them as possible from van Donop (Head of Ordnance in Britain).
+From 1 July to 18 November 1916, Haig, who on 15 August was made a Grand Cross of the Royal Victorian Order, directed the British portion of the Battle of the Somme.
+Although too much shrapnel was used in the initial bombardment for 1 July, Haig was not entirely to blame for this – as early as January 1915 Haig had been impressed by evidence of the effectiveness of high explosive shells and had demanded as many of them as possible from Stanley von Donop (Master-General of the Ordnance).